-How To Prevent Metamorphic Virus Infection
+How To Prevent Metamorphic Malware Infection

 Now the best solution would be to avoid the infection in the first place.
 The old saying goes “It’s better to prevent the problem than deal with it“.
 Read the several tips on how to stay away from the metamorphic virus and not to endanger yourself with it:

 - Use an antivirus solution.
 This is the tip that is more like a mandatory rule for today’s digital world.
 You can even say this type of program is your first line of defense against any cyber threats lurking out there in the depths of the internet.
-Buy yourself good antivirus solution to ensure your cyber security and safety;
+Buy yourself a good antivirus solution to ensure your cyber security and safety;

 - Make it a habit to always scan all your email attachments.
-Especially if it’s kind of an email you instantly have some suspicion about.
-Something that looks “too good to be true”, but at the same time might be a legit email from your work colleague who sent you an email with yearly report as an attachment;
+Especially if it’s a kind of email you instantly have some suspicion about.
+Something that looks “too good to be true”, but at the same time might be a legit email from your work colleague who sent you an email with a yearly report as an attachment;

 - Don’t visit suspicious websites.
-The rule to look for if the site is suspicious when it doesn’t have the Https connection in the address bar of your browser.
-If it’s just http it means the connection might not be safe for you to work with the site.
+The rule to look for if the site is suspicious when it doesn’t have the HTTPS connection in the address bar of your browser.
+If it’s just HTTP it means the connection might not be safe for you to work with the site.
 Don’t click on such sites on anything or don’t make any downloads from it;

 - Make regular backups of your computer.
 Cause you never know when that time comes and you suddenly have your files encrypted by some ransomware.
-But not only ransomware that is out there after your data there’s more viruses that cyber criminals use to hunt your info than the actual number of ransomware variants existing in the world.
+But not only ransomware that is out there after your data there’s more viruses that cybercriminals use to hunt your info than the actual number of ransomware variants existing in the world.